Sunday, June 28, 2009

 It Is Well With My Soul (remake of "When Peace Like a River")

 As loathe as I am to mess with what is an old favorite, I find myself dissatisfied with “When Peace Like a River.”
-Like “I Love to Tell the Story,” which doesn’t actually tell the story of Jesus and His love, “When Peace Like a River” doesn’t actually explain why “It is well with my soul.”
+The hymn has an interesting story: Spafford wrote this after losing his four children at sea, with only his wife surviving.
+However, like “I Love to Tell the Story,” which doesn’t actually tell the story of Jesus and His love, “When Peace Like a River” doesn’t fully explain why “It is well with my soul.”
 I put pen to paper, and this is the result.
 I’m sure it won’t get any use—people don’t like it when you mess with their favorites—but I thought I’d try.

 It Is Well With My Soul